Jack Bailey (Maryland politician): Guns

 During his 2018 state senate campaign, Bailey said that he was opposed to the creation of a publicly available gun registry, saying that people who want to get guns could potentially abuse the information.
 He also said that he would have voted against Maryland's red flag law and bump stock ban.

 During a debate on legislation that would prevent people from carrying a gun in or near a polling place, Bailey introduced an amendment that would exempt law enforcement officers, off-duty officers, or retired officers from the bill's provisions.
 The amendment failed on a 17-29 vote.

 Immigration

 During his 2018 state senate campaign, Bailey said that he is opposed to allowing Maryland to be a sanctuary state.
+In April 2026, he opposed the Community Trust Act, which would require U.S. Immigration and Customs Enforcement to present a judicial warrant to hold someone in a state or local correctional facility and only allows for a person to be detained for ICE under certain situations, saying that it would decrease cooperation between local law enforcement and federal agencies.

 Policing

 Bailey co-sponsored legislation during the 2020 legislative session that would strengthen punishment for crimes against minors.

 During the 2021 legislative session, Bailey protested legislation that would repeal the Law Enforcement Officers' Bill of Rights in Maryland.
 He also voted against legislation that would create criminal penalties for police officers who intentionally use excessive force, fail to intervene to stop colleagues, or refuse to aid someone wounded by police.
 He introduced legislation that would incorporate law enforcement officers and first responders into Maryland hate crime laws.

 During the 2022 legislative session, Bailey voted against legislation that would require animal control officers to wear body cameras.